NON-STATE ACTORS IN EDUCATION

 Homeschooling

-Homeschool in Grenada is legal.
-According to the 2002 Education Act, parents or tutors of children of compulsory school age may choose public schools, private schools, assisted private schools, or home education for their children's education.
-Homeschooling is regulated by the 2002 Education Act, which states that the parent or guardian must register the student with the Chief Education Officer on an annual basis and submit the education plan for each student, assuring compliance with the conditions stated in the Act (Sect.
+Homeschooling is legal in Grenada.
+According to the 2002 Education Act, parents/guardians of children of compulsory school age have the choice between public schools, private schools, assisted private schools, or homeschooling for their child's education.
+Homeschooling is regulated by the 2002 Education Act, which states that the parent or guardian must register the student with the Chief Education Officer on an annual basis and submit an education plan for each student that ensures compliance with the law (Sect.
 113).
-Students on home education may access public or assisted schools' facilities and equipment on payment of a prescribed fee and under prescribed conditions.
-The Ministry of Education, Human Resource Development, Religious Affairs and Information develop a platform, MSTAR, with the academic content for pre-primary, primary, and secondary levels.
+Homeschooled students may access the facilities and equipment of public or assisted schools upon payment of a prescribed fee and under prescribed conditions.
+The Ministry of Education, Human Resource Development, Religious Affairs and Information has developed a platform, known as MSTAR, with the academic content for pre-primary, primary, and secondary levels.

 Market contracted (Voucher schools)